impedansa/string-mixer/README.md

     The decision to place unit and integration tests in the same package is influenced by the adoption of vertical slice architecture.
 In a vertical slice architecture, tests for a specific feature or functionality are often grouped together, irrespective of whether they are unit or integration tests.
-This organization aligns with the modular structure of the codebase, making it easier to locate and manage tests related to a particular vertical slice.
+This organisation aligns with the modular structure of the codebase, making it easier to locate and manage tests related to a particular vertical slice.
-It emphasizes a cohesive testing strategy that revolves around the features being tested, contributing to a more intuitive and maintainable testing infrastructure.
+It emphasises a cohesive testing strategy that revolves around the features being tested, contributing to a more intuitive and maintainable testing infrastructure.

 4. **Why are there both `@WebMvcTest` and `@SpringBootTest` tests for the controller?**